oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 URL that the client can use to request the status of an asynchronous request.

-The [Location]{.Datatype} header SHOULD NOT be included for the overall batch response, but MAY be included in individual responses within a batch.
+The `Location` header SHOULD NOT be included for the overall batch response, but MAY be included in individual responses within a batch.

 ### []{#sec_HeaderODataEntityId}[]{#_The_Preference-Applied_Header}[]{#_Header_OData-EntityId}[]{#_Header_Preference-Applied}8.3.4 [Header `OData-EntityId`](#sec_HeaderODataEntityId)